-How to choose and build a skill for freelancing?
+Choosing and building a skill for freelancing

 The possibilities for freelancing are limitless.
 Any valuable service to an individual or business can be turned into a part-time or full-time freelancing gig.